JAlcocerT/JAlcocerT/content/blog/entrep-saas-books.md

 ![web/ook platform v1](/blog_img/web/1ton-webook.png)

 is helping me a lot to define what me free tier / diy is.

+> And hey, is much better looking than the diy one (and simpler to maintain)

+> > No obfuscation though

 Most likely, will be around: 1 free, give email for the rest, boilerplate x1 time paid and available at `boilerplate.jalcocertech.com`